 While the Society has an extensive library on our subjects of interest, we have never had a comprehensive catalog, and even the partial catalogs were done only on paper.
-Thus the colletion is hugely underutilized because few will trouble themselves to ask.
+Thus the colletion is hugely underutilized because of the challenge of knowing what our holdings include.

-Thanks to a substantial grant from an anonymous member, we now have an opportunity to correct this.
+Thanks to a substantial grant from a member, we now have an opportunity to correct this.
 The grant will provide for all expenses involved in purchasing the equipment, computers, and software needed to catalog the entire collection.
 For this, our sincere thanks.

-To date, we have spent little on equipment, and nothing on computers and software, due to equipment donations and our use of free software.
+To date, we have spent little on equipment, and nothing on computers and software, due to equipment donations and our use of Open Source software.
 The bulk of the expenditures have gone to providing space in which to work.
-In July 2012, the collection was moved into a larger storage space where there enough room for storage shelving.
+In July 2012, the collection was moved into a larger storage space where there is enough room for storage shelving.
 In April 2014, the space available was doubled in size, and steel library shelving installed.
 By October 2014, all cataloged books were shelved in this new area and newly cataloged books are being added to the shelves as they are processed.

 The cataloging software we have chosen is Koha, which is free and open source software with substanital community support.
 It is fully compatible with modern library standards, plus it has enough flexibility to accommodate our own unique needs.

-At present, there are over 1100 books in the system.
-They are available through our Online Public Access Catalog (OPAC).
+At present, there are over 3300 books in the system.
+They are available through our Online Catalog.
 This allows the world to see what we have in our collection, just as you can for most academic libraries in the world, and perhaps your local public library as well.
 We expect use of the library collection to grow in concert with the growth of the Catalog.

 To access the Catalog, just click on Catalog.
 There is no need to log in unless you want to suggest purchases.
 Do please let us know if you have any trouble with the Catalog, or if you wish assistance accessing the books.